zhengqigao/hbsattn/README.md

 ## Basic Usage

-Here's a minimal example of how to use the block sparse attention kernel in your PyTorch code.
+Here's a minimal example of how to use our block sparse attention kernel in your PyTorch code.

 ```python